 So before you start hurling disparaging “Leica fanboy” remarks my way you should also remember that I started this project partly because I wanted to know for myself, once and for all, if I really do need to spend this much on a lens.
 When I started, all I owned was this 35mm lens and a less expensive 28mm which was only meh.
 If the less expensive route can be justified, I justify it.

 To learn whether or not I kept this lens and how it compares to it’s peers, I would really appreciate it if you check out my Leica Lenses for Normal People: Recommended List.
-If you are like me, I am 98% sure I can save you some time and money with your purchasing decisions.

 - You know those La Gear kicks you had in the 90’s she is on the patent on those